-Autosave and post revisions are no doubt functions that help create a more productive workflow.
-If you write a lot of content, however, the number of revisions can start to build up.
-This can significantly bloat the size of your WordPress database, so it’s important to be able to manage your revisions.
+For most WordPress users, having features like autosave and automatic revisions is no doubt a good thing.
+If you write or edit a lot of content, however, the number of revisions can start building up.
+This can significantly increase the size of your WordPress database, so it’s important to manage your revisions.

 (Post revisions can really add up after a while)

-For example, if you have 200 posts on your site and each post has 20 revisions your WordPress database could be storing around 4,000 copies of old data.
-If your post averages 100KB data, then with 4,000 revisions of that post, the total database space wasted is about 400MB.
+For example, if there are 300 posts published on your site and each post has 20 revisions you could be storing up to 6,000 copies of unnecessary data.
+If your post is approximately 100KB data, then with 6,000 post revisions, the total space wasted is about 600MB.

-The good news is that there are several plugins to help you control your revisions and reduce the size of your database.
+Fortunately, there are several WordPress plugins available to help you control and manage your revisions and reduce the size of your database.

 To learn more about WordPress plugins that will help you manage your post revisions, go here:

-Congratulations, now you know how to use the WordPress Revisions feature to restore earlier saved page/post revisions.
+Congratulations, now you know how to use the WordPress Revisions feature to recover earlier revisions of your WordPress posts and pages.